Little Women (1994 film): Cast

-Development
+Production

 It took Little Women 12 years to find a studio.
-According to writer Robin Swicord and producer Denise Di Novi "people just weren't interested in a movie with a lot of women...".
-One executive suggested a modern version. "...the Marches are in the 90s and not happy about not having a car for Christmas".
-In the industry films like Little Women were referred to as "needle in the eye" pictures.
-They were assumed to have no appeal to male audiences and deemed not worth the risk of production.
+According to writer Robin Swicord and producer Denise Di Novi, "people just weren't interested in a movie with a lot of women".
+One executive suggested a modern adaptation, with "the Marches...in the 90s and not happy about not having a car for Christmas".
+Di Novi said that films like Little Women were dismissively referred to in the film industry as "needle in the eye" pictures, "where a guy would say to his wife, "I'd rather have a needle in the eye than go to that movie'".
+These films were assumed to have no appeal for male audiences and thus deemed not worth the risk of production.
 Eventually, Columbia agreed to consider the project under the condition that Winona Ryder was to play Jo.

 Originally, Gillian Armstrong wasn't on board with directing Little Women.
 She rejected the offer several times due to the similarities between Little Women and her previous film, My Brilliant Career.
-However, with persuasion from Denise DiNovi and Amy Pascal (the producers), Armstrong came to realize that the two films were different after all.
-With the help of screenwriter, Robin Swicord, they aimed to portray more mature themes than the previous adaptations— such as, family, growing up, and progressive feminism.
-When co-writing, Armstrong chose not to look back at the previous films for inspiration but instead decided to stay true to the novel.
+However, with persuasion from Di Novi and Amy Pascal, Armstrong came to realize that the two films were different after all.
+With the help of screenwriter Robin Swicord, they aimed to portray more mature themes than those of the previous adaptations, including family, growing up, and progressive feminism.
+During pre-production, Armstrong decided not to look to the previous films for inspiration, choosing instead to stay true to the novel.